-THE TRUMP ADMINISTRATION'S FINANCIAL SERVICES AGENDA
+EACH ADMINISTRATION'S FINANCIAL SERVICES AGENDA

-This section reviews what we know of Trump's financial services agenda.
-Other than crypto, financial services was not a top policy priority for Trump on the campaign trail.
-However, Trump has a history of actions on financial services that can inform his potential future agenda.
+This section reviews what we know of each candidate's financial services agenda.
+Other than crypto, financial services is not a top policy priority for either candidate on the campaign trail.
+However, each candidate has a history of actions on financial services that can inform their potential future agenda.

 III.A.
-REGULATORY AGENDA 31
+REGULATORY AGENDA 32

 III.B.
-Merger Review 42
+Merger Review 44

 III.C.
-ENFORCEMENT AGENDA 45
+ENFORCEMENT AGENDA 47